Programme

 This interactive session will explore current efforts to broaden participation in KTP, with a focus on engaging underrepresented groups.
 The session will begin with a brief overview of Innovate UK’s current direction, followed by two case-led initiatives – one supporting greater academic engagement from women, and another aimed at increasing participation from women in business.
 We’ll examine what’s working regionally across academic and business communities, what challenges remain, and what support is still needed.
 Attendees will be invited to contribute ideas and experiences, leaving with practical insights to help create a more inclusive and representative KTP landscape.

-Speakers: Serena Broadway and Karen Souza, Innovate UK Business Connect; Elaine Wallace, West of Scotland KTP Centre; Sophie O’Callaghan, University of Exeter
+Speakers: Dr Serena Broadway and Karen Souza, Innovate UK Business Connect; Elaine Wallace, West of Scotland KTP Centre; Sophie O’Callaghan, University of Exeter

 Serena Broadway is Senior Knowledge Transfer Adviser for the East of Scotland at Innovate UK Business Connect (IUKBC).
 She leads teams across Scotland and the North West of England, supporting strategic partnerships between academia and industry.
 With over a decade of experience in innovation and a background in agrifood, Serena previously coordinated the BBSRC Diet and Health Research Industry Club, fostering collaborative research between research and industry.